-It doesn’t matter the time of year, I am always creating fun salads.
-This Fall Harvest Salad with Sweet Onion Dressing just might be my favorite.
+It doesn’t matter the time of year as I am always creating fun salads.
+This Fall Harvest Salad with Sweet Onion Dressing is one of the best.

 Fall Harvest Salad